-The amount of research around fasting and particularly intermittent fasting is growing exponentially.
+The amount of research around fasting, particularly intermittent fasting, is growing exponentially.
 Let’s explore what the research is saying.

 One 2013 review found a broad range of therapeutic potential in intermittent fasting, even when total calorie intake per day did not change, or was only slightly reduced.
 Studies included in the review produced evidence that intermittent fasting may:

 - Reduce blood pressure

 - Improve metabolic efficiency and body composition, including significant reductions in body weight in obese individuals